-by Lady Carla Davis, MPH Specializing in Nutrition
+by Lady Carla Davis, MPH

+Specializing in Nutrition

+GEP Minister for Environment

 Ginger was originally cultivated in South-East Asia and exported to ancient Rome from India.
 Made from the rhizome of the Zingiber officinale plant, it has been used in Indian and Arabic cultures and traditional Chinese medicines for over 2,500 years.